Open-CMSIS-Pack/cmsis-toolbox/docs/YML-Input-Format.md

 > **Note:**
 >
-> When no version is specified, the **`csolution` Project Manager** only loads the latests version of a software pack.
+> When no version is specified, the **csolution - CMSIS Project Manager** only loads the latests version of a software pack.
 This also applies when wildcards are used in the `pack-name`.

 **Examples:**